MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

    > [!div class="mx-imgBorder"]
    > ![Create a custom match](media/custom-match-create.png "Create a custom match")

-1. If you have no custom match rules set, you'll see a new **Custom match** pane with addtional details.
+1. If you have no custom match rules set, you'll see a new **Custom match** pane with more details.

    > [!div class="mx-imgBorder"]
    > ![New custom match dialog box](media/custom-match-new-dialog-box.png "New custom match dialog box")